labeffect/irish4aday/httpdocs/wp-content/plugins/analytics-counter/readme.txt

 You can create Google Analytics account [here](https://accounts.google.com/ServiceLogin?service=analytics).
 Google Analycs is fully free.

+= When I open the Analytics Counter the following Message reported: <br /> Google Analytics service reports “Invalid value ’ga:’.
+Values must match the following regular expression: ’ga:[0-9]+'” =

+Please, choose your website again.
+To achieve it, please go to your WordPress admin dashboard –> on your sidebar find “Settings” –> Analytics Counter and choose your website.
+If it does not help, make “Disconnect your Google Analytics Account” and connect again.

+= Google Analytics service reports “Cannot read property ’innerHTML’ of undefined” =

+If you updated your plugin and use the latest version, but it still does not work, please deactivate the plugin and activate it again, as well as clean your browser cache.
+It must work.

+= I have installed your plugin for google analytics.
+IT shows me an error "The site reports about error!
+Please deactivate and activate plugin analytics-counter" I have deactivated it and reactivated it but same result. =

+The problem is that our system does not have requests from your site to our server secure.wpadm.com <br />

+1) It is possible that your hosting provider blocks website scripts on server to access the Internet; <br />
+2) You use any security plugin on WordPress, that also can blocks our requests. <br />

 == Changelog ==

 The new improved version of Analytics Counter plugin is now online.<br />

+= Google Analytics Counter Tracker version 3.5.4 for WordPress users. =
+* Tested with WordPress 4.7.3
+* The scripts loading problem from Google is fixed.

+= Google Analytics Counter Tracker version 3.5.3 for WordPress users. =
+* Tested with WordPress 4.7.1
+* Information message.
+* Bug fixes.

+= Google Analytics Counter Tracker version 3.5.2 for WordPress users. =
+* The prevention that there are no data for display yet.
+* Bug fixes.

+= Google Analytics Counter Tracker version 3.3.0 for WordPress users. =
+* Tested with WordPress 4.6.1

+= Google Analytics Counter Tracker version 3.1.2 for WordPress users. =
+* Tested with WordPress 4.5

 = Google Analytics Counter Tracker version 3.0.0 for WordPress users. =
 * Integrate Google Analytics tracking code without to connect to google analytics account